jhpx/my-visitors/README.md

 my-visitors
 ===========

-This is a powerful wordpress plugin from a genius programmer Willin.
+This is a powerful plugin of wordpress from a genius programmer Willin.
 But he is no longer using wordpress anymore.
 I've done some change for personal use.